rust-lang/reference/src/crates-and-source-files.md

 ### Uncaught foreign unwinding

-When a "foreign" unwind (e.g. an exception thrown from C++ code, or a `panic!` in Rust code compiled or linked with a different runtime) propagates beyond the `main` function, the process will be safely terminated.
+When a "foreign" unwind (e.g. an exception thrown from C++ code, or a `panic!` in Rust code using a different panic handler) propagates beyond the `main` function, the process will be safely terminated.
 This may take the form of an abort, in which case it is not guaranteed that any `Drop` calls will be executed, and the error output may be less informative than if the